The ultimate guide to dog friendly beaches near Adelaide

 If you’re looking for dog beaches in other Australian cities, check out our guide to dog friendly beaches in Sydney, Brisbane, and Melbourne.

-Dog Friendly Beaches in Adelaide
+Dog Friendly Beaches near Adelaide

-Before he jump into the list of dog beaches in Adelaide, here’s an important note.
+Before we jump into the list of dog beaches in Adelaide, here’s an important note.
 In South Australia, you must obey on leash restrictions, and always keep an eye on your dog when it’s off leash, in order to protect the Hooded Plover population.
 Their habitats are under serious threat, and a big part of that is from dogs hunting them and destroying their nests.
 Find out more from Natural Resources SA.

 There’s also lots of dog friendly cafes nearby, especially Malobo, which prides itself on being welcoming to out fluffy friends!
 They have a menu for dogs, and plan to bake and sell their own freshly baked dog treats in the near future.
 All Adelaide dog owners should check this place out.